echo-1234/OpenFOAM/linux.md

 `nano <file>` open and edit the text file in a simple form `> <file>.foam` can create new file

+`ls` list the content
+`ls -R` list recursively, all the content with subdirectory contents will be listed.

 ## directories and file operation